 The GSMA also provides a Security Accreditation Scheme (SAS) for SIMs and eSIMs with two different specifications:

-When selecting a SIM type and form factor for your IoT deployment, start with considering cost structure because it reflects the business model behind the particular device.
-For example, in the automotive sector, the cost of the end product might motivate you to invest in expensive chips because embracing a less expensive platform would mean compromising on resiliency and security.
+When selecting a SIM type and form factor for your IoT deployment, start by considering cost structure because it reflects the business model behind the device.
+For example, in the automotive sector, the cost of the final product might motivate you to invest in expensive chips.
+Embracing a less expensive platform would mean compromising on resiliency and security.

 Also, consider whether the use case will require remote provisioning.
-While eSIMs are best known for this feature, all the form factors are candidates for the eUICC software that enables OTA profile updates.
-GSMA has designed a large-scale provisioning scheme for the IoT space, allowing MNOs to provision devices in large volumes at once.
+While eSIMs are best known for this feature, all form factors are candidates for eUICC software that enables OTA profile updates.
+GSMA has designed a large-scale provisioning scheme for the IoT space, allowing MNOs to provision devices in large volumes simultaneously.

-If a person is holding the device, you can attempt a manual update; however, if it’s in a remote area and you must send someone to fix it, that’s an expensive undertaking, especially if many other devices in the deployment are experiencing the same problem.
+You can attempt a manual update if a person is holding the device.
+However, if it’s in a remote area, sending someone to fix it is costly, especially if many other devices in the deployment have the same issue.

-Despite the emerging potential of the eSIM and iSIM, traditional SIM cards continue to dominate the IoT market — at least for now.
-In many countries, prepaid service is still the predominant way to connect, making traditional plug-in SIM cards the most practical choice.
+Despite the huge growth of eSIM and iSIM, traditional SIM cards continue to exist in the IoT market — at least for now.
+In many countries, prepaid service remains the predominant way to connect, making traditional SIM cards the most practical choice.

-For high-end IoT use cases that have an inherently higher cost structure and require a high degree of MNO acceptance from the first day, eSIMs are an ideal solution. iSIMs will come into play for low-tier IoT connections where device size and energy efficiency are necessary strengths.
-There’s room for every form factor and SIM type for the foreseeable future, depending on the use case.
+For high-end IoT use cases with an inherently higher cost structure that require a high degree of MNO acceptance from the first day, eSIMs are an ideal solution. iSIMs will come into play for low-tier IoT connections where device size and energy efficiency are necessary strengths.

 Speak with our IoT connectivity experts today and request an IoT connectivity starter kit.